Last Updated: June 3, 2026

 Download

-Click the Download icon above to download and then open the Estimating Approaches.mpp and Chart 3 - Estimating Approachs.pdf files.
+Click the Download icon above and then open the Estimating Approaches.mpp and Chart 3 - Estimating Approaches.pdf files.

-Enter a Duration estimate, which will calculate Work and Cost when assigning resources.
+If you enter a Duration estimate, Microsoft Project will calculate Work and Cost once you assign resources.

-Or, enter a Work estimate to calculate Duration and Cost when assigning resources.
+If you enter a Work estimate, Microsoft Project will calculate the Duration and Cost after you assign resources.

-In the 6 - 2 Estimating Approaches.mpp file, there are three resources, each with different cost (standard) rates.
+The 6 - 2 Estimating Approaches.mpp file contains three resources with different cost (standard) rates.

 Ted at $150 an hour